 In June 2015, Ms. Núñez joined the Santa Fe Opera Apprentice Artist Program where she had her American debut as Monterone’s Daughter/Page in Rigoletto.
 She also created the role of Laura in the world premiere of Jennifer Higdon’s Cold Mountain.
 In March and April she had the pleasure of touring Ontario and Quebec performing the role of Norina in Don Pasquale as part of the Jeunesses Musicales Canada Emerging Artist Tour.

-Ms. Núñez was a District Finalist (Buffalo/Toronto District) at the Metropolitan Opera National Council Auditions in 2017.
+Ms. Núñez represented Canada at the Queen Sonja International Music Competition in August 2019.
 In January 2018, she was a semi-finalist at the Voix Nouvelles competition in Massy, France.
-In February 2017 she received the Roberta Peters Award from the George London Foundation.
-She is a 2017 Laureate for the Jeunes Ambassadeurs Lyrique and the 2016 winner of the Toronto Mozart Project Vocal Competition.
+In 2017 she was District Finalist (Buffalo/Toronto District) at the Metropolitan Opera National Council Auditions and the recipient of the Roberta Peters Award from the George London Foundation.
+She was also 2017 Laureate for the Jeunes Ambassadeurs Lyrique and the 2016 winner of the Toronto Mozart Project Vocal Competition.
 She was one of seven finalists at the Canadian Opera Company’s Centre Stage Competition in 2016.

 Along with her opera and concert engagements, Ms. Núñez is currently creating a song cycle with Pulitzer Prize-winning Librettist, Royce Vavrek, and Juno Award-winning Composer, Vivian Fung.
 This song cycle is based on Ms. Núñez’s upbringing in a multi-racial household and as a first-generation Canadian.
 The team recently completed a residency at National Sawdust in July 2022.
 This project is being funded by the Canada Council for the Arts.